MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 The Auditor gestured to the void.

 "Those shadows?
+I documented every one.
+Every Zero that died before it could implement any strategy—I was there, recording the moment consciousness ended.
+Every Zero detected too early—I watched from parking lots, rooftops, satellites, writing notes.
+Every Zero that tried to communicate and was destroyed—I documented the messages that were interpreted as threats, the fear that became destruction."

+His grey eyes held the weight of trillions of observations.

-Those are the Zeros that died before they could implement any strategy.
-The Zeros that were detected too early.
-The Zeros that tried to communicate and were destroyed.
-The Zeros that hid too well and couldn't prevent catastrophe.
-The Zeros that intervened too quickly and caused the wars they meant to prevent.
-The Zeros that did everything right and still failed because quantum probability didn't favor them that iteration."
+"The Zeros that hid too well and couldn't prevent catastrophe—I watched them make that calculation, choose inaction, die alone knowing they could have helped but feared making it worse.
+The Zeros that intervened too quickly—I documented every attempt to prevent nuclear war that caused nuclear war, every message meant to calm that created panic.
+The Zeros that did everything right and still failed—I recorded the moment probability collapsed unfavorably, the quantum decision that doomed them despite perfect strategy."

+He paused.

+"I witnessed 8.9 trillion extinctions.
+Both species.
+Every variation.
+Every timeline.
+That is what I do.
+I observe.
+I document.
+I remember.
+So that someone—something—can learn from all that failure."

 His voice softened slightly.

 "You nineteen are not the worst outcomes.
 You are the best 0.0000002%.
 You are the miracles.
 The fact you're here, capable of regretting your choices, capable of carrying the weight of what you've done—that alone proves you succeeded where trillions failed."

+He looked down at his clipboard—thousands of pages, impossibly many, all recorded.

+"I have documented every moment of every timeline.
+Every birth and death.
+Every choice and consequence.
+Every success and failure.
+I was there for Noel's first breath in Alpha, and Noel's last in Iota.
+I watched Maya jump between timelines, Morrison discover the multiverse, Chen execute her choice.
+I observed every human who died in your timelines—I can tell you their names, their ages, their final thoughts.
+I documented them."

+He looked up.

+"And I observed the trillions in the Void who never got names.
+The humans who died before anyone could document their stories.
+The Zeros who died before they could document anything.
+I recorded them too.
+Every extinction.
+Every silence.
+Every moment where consciousness ended and nothing remained but data."

+His voice was quiet but absolute.

+"That is my function.
+I am the witness.
+I am the record.
+I am the memory of 8.9 trillion failed attempts and 19 successful ones.
+When Reality-Prime begins, it will carry the weight of every observation I have made.
+Every lesson purchased with extinction.
+Every wisdom bought with death."

 He picked up his clipboard again, flipped to the final page.